google/googletest/googletest/README.md

 #### Incorporating Into An Existing CMake Project

+The easiest way to use Google Test is importing installed libraries and headers.

+* Import Google Test by using `find_package` (or `pkg_check_modules`).
+  For example, if `find_package(GTest CONFIG REQUIRED)` is succeed, you can use the libraries as  `GTest::gtest`, `GTest::gmock`.

-If you want to use gtest in a project which already uses CMake, then a more robust and flexible approach is to build gtest as part of that project directly.
-This is done by making the GoogleTest source code available to the main build and adding it using CMake's `add_subdirectory()` command.
+And a more robust and flexible approach is to build gtest as part of that project directly.
+This is done by making the Google Test source code available to the main build and adding it using CMake's `add_subdirectory()` command.
 This has the significant advantage that the same compiler and linker settings are used between gtest and the rest of your project, so issues associated with using incompatible libraries (eg debug/release), etc. are avoided.
 This is particularly useful on Windows.
-Making GoogleTest's source code available to the main build can be done a few different ways:
+Making Google Test's source code available to the main build can be done a few different ways:

-*   Download the GoogleTest source code manually and place it at a known location.
+*   Download the Google Test source code manually and place it at a known location.
 This is the least flexible approach and can make it more difficult to use with continuous integration systems, etc.
-*   Embed the GoogleTest source code as a direct copy in the main project's source tree.
+*   Embed the Google Test source code as a direct copy in the main project's source tree.
 This is often the simplest approach, but is also the hardest to keep up to date.
 Some organizations may not permit this method.
-*   Add GoogleTest as a git submodule or equivalent.
+*   Add Google Test as a git submodule or equivalent.
 This may not always be possible or appropriate.
 Git submodules, for example, have their own set of advantages and drawbacks.
-*   Use CMake to download GoogleTest as part of the build's configure step.
+*   Use CMake to download Google Test as part of the build's configure step.
 This is just a little more complex, but doesn't have the limitations of the other methods.